bolajiwahab/pgrubic/docs/docs/contributing.md

 7. Add the violation of the rule to the violations list.
 8. Implement fix to the rule if needed.
 The fix should not trigger violation of another rule.
 9. Implement proper testing for the rule.
-10. Update the generated documentation through:
+10. Update the generated documentation for rules through:

 ```bash
 tox -e docbuild